Skip to main content

 PDF version

-2.1 Administrative Appeal Process: The administrative appeal process has been established in an attempt to provide a second informal step to resolve a grievance.
+2.1 Administrative Appeal Process: The administrative appeal process has been established to provide a second informal step to resolve a grievance.
 Staff employees shall complete both the preliminary appeal and the administrative appeal processes prior to seeking recourse through the formal appeal process.

-2.3 Grievance: A disagreement between an employee and management on the terms or conditions of employment.
-A grievance may be filed as a result of one of the following adverse employment actions: written reprimand, suspension without pay, demotion, involuntary transfer to a different job classification, denial of promotion, or termination.
+2.4 Grievance: A disagreement between an employee and management on the terms or conditions of employment.
+A grievance may be filed as a result of one of the following adverse employment actions: written reprimand, suspension without pay, demotion, or termination.
 The assignment of duties, performance evaluations/appraisals, scheduling of work hours, rate of pay, and other management decisions are reserved as management rights and cannot be appealed through the grievance process.
 Complaints involving allegations of discrimination or harassment are processed through SAM 01.D.07, Discrimination and Harassment Policy or SAM 01.D.08, Sexual Misconduct Policy.

-2.6 Respondent: The UHD manager/supervisor against whom the grievance is filed.
+2.7 Respondent: The staff member against whom the grievance is filed.

-3.1.1 Any staff employee who has a disagreement with management on an adverse employment action is provided a prompt, orderly, and fair response to his/her grievance under this policy.
+3.1.1.
+Any staff employee who has a disagreement with management on an adverse employment action: written reprimand, suspension without pay, demotion, or termination is provided a prompt, orderly, and fair response to his/her grievance under this policy.

-3.1.2 Intimidation, harassment, coercion, retaliation or reprisal in any form against an employee for filing a good-faith grievance, for participating in good faith on a hearing panel, or for assisting another employee in the filing of a grievance is strictly prohibited.
+3.1.2.
+Intimidation, harassment, coercion, retaliation or reprisal in any form against an employee for filing a good-faith grievance, for participating in good faith on a hearing panel, serving as a witness, assisting another employee in the filing of a grievance, or participating in any way in the grievance process is strictly prohibited.

-3.1.3 Employees on probationary status are excluded from filing grievances under this policy.
-However, if a probationary employee believes that discrimination or harassment was a factor in a personnel action, he/she may proceed through SAM01.D.07, Discrimination and Harassment Policy or SAM 01.D.08, Sexual Misconduct Policy.
+3.1.3.
+Employees on probationary status are excluded from filing grievances under this policy.
+However, if a probationary employee believes that discrimination or harassment was a factor in a personnel action, they may proceed through SAM 01.D.07, Discrimination and Harassment Policy or SAM 01.D.08, Sexual Misconduct Policy.

 3.2 Staff Grievance Committee

-3.2.1 The Staff Grievance Committee shall be elected via nominations provided by Staff Council.
+3.2.1.
+The Staff Grievance Committee shall be selected from nominations provided by Staff Council.

-3.2.2 Members of the Staff Grievance Committee serve three (3) year terms and are required to have a minimum of two years of full-time staff employment at UHD at the time of their nomination to the committee.
+3.2.2.
+Members of the Staff Grievance Committee serve three (3) year terms and are required to have a minimum of one year of full-time regular staff employment at UHD at the time of their nomination to the committee.

-3.2.3 Members of the President's Cabinet or Deans Council and staff in the Division of Human Resources are ineligible for service on the Staff Grievance Committee.
+3.2.3.
+Members of the President's Executive Cabinet, President's Extended Cabinet and staff in the Office of Human Resources are ineligible for service on the Staff Grievance Committee.

 3.3 Staff Hearing Panel

-3.3.1 The Employee Relations Officer (ERO) or his/her designee will identify five (5) members of the Staff Grievance Committee to serve as the Staff Hearing Panel and hear the grievance.
+3.3.1.
+The Employee Relations Officer (ERO) or their designee will identify three (3) members to serve on the Staff Grievance Committee as panelists to hear the grievance.
 An alternate member will be selected to replace a regular member of the hearing panel if a regular member is unable to serve or when a potential conflict of interest exists.
-A quorum of the panel is three (3) members.

-4.1 The grievance process consists of three steps: the preliminary appeal, the administrative appeal to the respective vice president or division head, and the formal appeal.
+4.1 The grievance process consists of three steps: mediation, the administrative appeal to the respective vice president or division head, and the formal appeal.

-4.3.1 A grievant may begin the preliminary appeal process by submitting a written request to his/her second-level supervisor setting forth the issues the grievant believes need to be addressed, as well as the proposed resolution, no later than ten (10) working days following the grievant's notification of the act, event, decision or condition which is the basis of the appeal.
+4.3.1.
+A grievant may initiate the grievance process by submitting a written request for mediation to Human Resources setting forth the issues the grievant believes need to be addressed, as well as the proposed resolution, no later than five (5) working days following the grievant's notification of the act, event, decision or condition which is the basis of the appeal.
+An exception to the five (5) working days may be granted through written request to the ERO.
+The ERO's decision on an exception is final and cannot be appealed.

 4.4 Administrative Appeal

-4.4.1 The administrative appeal seeks administrative resolution of the grievance through the review of the respective vice president or division head.
+4.4.1.
+The administrative appeal seeks administrative resolution of the grievance through the review of the respective vice president, division head, or designee (selected by the ERO in the event that a conflict of interest exists with the vice president and/or division head.

-4.4.2 If the grievant's petition to the second-level supervisor does not resolve the grievance, he/she may proceed to the administrative appeal by submitting a written administrative appeal to the respective vice president or division head, by no later than ten (10) working days after receiving notice from the second-level supervisor on the grievant's appeal.
+4.4.2.
+The grievant may file an administrative appeal by submitting a written administrative appeal to the respective vice president or division head, setting forth the issues the grievant believes need to be addressed, as well as the proposed resolution, by no later than five (5) working days after the conclusion on the mediation.

 4.5 Formal Appeal